sgarimaingh/CineVerse/README.md

-# Movie Site
+# CineVerse

-This project is a dedicated movie search website that not only enables users to browse through a vast database of films but also allows them to curate their own collection of favorites.
-With this intuitive interface, discovering new movies and managing your personal watchlist has never been easier.
+This website is your one-stop for exploring an extensive collection of movies and shows.
+Seamlessly navigate through a vast database of films and series, discovering new titles and managing your personal watchlist effortlessly.
+With its intuitive interface, finding your next favorite movie or show has never been easier.

 ## Datatset